alexnyeoverride/causality-rails/README.md

 ### 4. Characters & Resources
 Characters have health, action points, and reaction points.
 They manage their cards through a `CharacterCardManager` which handles drawing from a deck, moving cards to hand, and discarding.
 The default health is 100, with 2 actions and 2 reactions per turn typically.

-### 5. Cards
-Cards are instances derived from **Templates**.
-Each character has their own deck, hand, and discard pile.
-Playing a card moves it from the hand to the "table" (representing an active action) and eventually to the discard pile.